bheberer/redux-concise/README.md

 ```

 ## Composition
-Let's say that we want to have a slice of state that includes some basic value properties as well as an array.
-How would we update said array when it's contained within the larger state object?
-Well, we would have to do something like this.
+In createObjReducer, there is an argument called `innerReducers` that lets you use a completely separate reducer for a particular property within your slice of state.
+For example, if we're creating a Twitter-like app, we might want to have a slice of state for a post that includes the user that created the post, the content of the post, as well as the comments on that post.
+Here's how we would do it using `innerReducers`.

 ```js
 const comments = createArrReducer(